oapicf/pinterest-sdk/clients/go/generated/docs/AudienceCreateRequest.md

 `func (o *AudienceCreateRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

-### GetAudienceType

-`func (o *AudienceCreateRequest) GetAudienceType() AudienceType`

-GetAudienceType returns the AudienceType field if non-nil, zero value otherwise.

-### GetAudienceTypeOk

-`func (o *AudienceCreateRequest) GetAudienceTypeOk() (*AudienceType, bool)`

-GetAudienceTypeOk returns a tuple with the AudienceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAudienceType

-`func (o *AudienceCreateRequest) SetAudienceType(v AudienceType)`

-SetAudienceType sets AudienceType field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)